IBMStreams/streamsx.health/samples/ExampleService/com.ibm.streamsx.health.example.java.service/README.md

-# Streams Healthcare Example Service
+# Streams Healthcare Java Example Service

 This project demonstrates how one can create a service to work with Streams Healthcare Analtyics paltform.